 One major reason that businesses fail early on is that they fail to set aside the time to envision a clear strategy for their business plan as a whole.
 If you don’t know where you want to go as a small business owner, then you have no chance of succeeding.

 We’re not talking about a basic sentence about what product you’re selling.
 Having a vague statement communicates to your potential customers that you only have a vague idea of what you’re doing.
 If you don’t believe in your business, why should they?

 To avoid this, you need to take the time to learn how to write a vision statement. for your small business.
 Use specific goal-setting techniques and put together a statement that encompasses the true core of what your business is.
-Putting in this work on the front end will pay off big time in the long run.
+Putting in this work to define measurable goals on the front end will pay off big time in the long run.